xthor0/documentation/salt-master-gitfs.md

 Are you sure you want to continue connecting (yes/no)? yes
 Warning: Permanently added 'github.com,192.30.255.112' (RSA) to the list of known hosts.
 PTY allocation request failed on channel 0
-Hi xthor0/salt-top!
+Hi xthor0/salt!
 You've successfully authenticated, but GitHub does not provide shell access.
 ~~~

+If you don't SSH to your Git provider at least once, the connection will not work, as the connection will not be trusted.

 ## Test GitFS integration in SaltStack
 Restart the salt-master and then run this command: